B2.5 Add and subtract fractions, including by creating equivalent fractions, in various contexts.

 Activity 2: Which One Doesn't Belong?
 (Addition and Subtraction of Equivalent Fractions)

-Prepare a PowerPoint with examples that includes 4 images representing addition and subtraction situations involving fractions.
-The student must analyze, take a stand and justify why 1 of the 4 images does not belong.
-Students share in small groups or as a class.
+Prepare a PowerPoint with examples that includes four images representing addition and subtraction situations involving fractions.
+The students must decide which image they think doesn't belong, take a stand, and justify their reasoning.
+Students should share in small groups or as a class.
 It's important to listen to students' comments to check their understanding.

 Note: There are several possibilities.